 A great example in my business are my digital planners.
-We just finished updating all of the digital planners for 2021 (and I created a whole new digital planner for business owners that you can grab right here).
+We just finished updating all of the digital planners for 2021.
 I create the digital planners once a year, and they sell all year long.

 Full transparency here – it’s September right now, and I have seen a downtick in digital planner sales since the ones I had available are 2020 planners.
 But, as soon as the 2021 planners go up, my sales go up.
 More and more people are discovering digital planners, and I would be dumb not to sell them.

 I also have digital workbooks in the shop, like my 100 to Best You workbook all about creating good habits.

 If you guys follow Christina Scalera from The Contract Shop, you have another great example.
 Christina created contract templates for businesses ONCE, and now all she has to do to sell them is focus on driving traffic to her site.
 That’s exactly what I do with my digital planners.

 Affiliates are the most passive form of income I’m going to talk about today.
 Affiliate relationships allow you to get a commission for directing somebody to somebody else’s product.